 “Trick or Treat”

-It is believed that during the Samhain festival, people would go door-to-door often reciting verses in exchange for food.
-The costumes may have been a way of imitating or disguising oneself from the supernatural.
+The belief was during the Samhain festival, people would go door-to-door often reciting verses in exchange for food.
+The costumes may have a way of imitating or disguising oneself from the supernatural.
 During the Feast of All Saints, peasants went from house to house asking for money to buy food for the upcoming feast.
 Additionally, some people would dress in costumes to play tricks on their neighbors.
 Blame for the resulting chaos was placed on the ‘spirits and goblins.’

 Images of bats, black cats, etc.

-These animals were believed to communicate with the dead.
-Black cats were thought to house the souls of witches.
+These animals believed to communicate with the dead.
+Black cats thought to the house the souls of witches.

 This tradition also has its origins with the Gaelic pagans and the Eve of Samhain where vegetables such as turnips, gourd, etc. with a light placed on them.
 These lanterns were said to represent the spirits or supernatural beings or were used to ward off evil spirits.
 People would place them outside their homes to keep harmful spirits or to frighten people (such as an unwary traveler) away.
 In Christian tradition, it has been suggested that it originally represented Christian souls in purgatory as Halloween is the eve of All Saints’ Day and All Soul’s Day.
 The Irish brought this tradition with them when they immigrated to the New World.